OCD AND ANXIETY

-Individuals receiving treatment for OCD are routinely assessed to monitor treatment progress and program outcomes.
-Three tools are used to monitor various aspects of our programs:
+Individuals receiving treatment for OCD are routinely assessed to monitor treatment progress and care outcomes.
+Three tools are used to monitor various aspects of our care:

 From June of 2012 until March of 2018, 777 adults in our residential services completed measures at both admission and discharge.
 49% were female and the mean age was 30 years (SD=12.07).

-At time of admission to the residential programs, individuals report severe OCD, as measured by the YBOCS (m= 25.23, SD=7.24); at time of discharge individuals report mild levels of OCD (m= 15.47, SD=7.52).
+At time of admission to our residential care, individuals report severe OCD, as measured by the YBOCS (m= 25.23, SD=7.24); at time of discharge individuals report mild levels of OCD (m= 15.47, SD=7.52).
 Utilizing paired sample t-tests, we find that these differences are statistically significant at the p< .001.